 Class of 2019

 Joann Horta-Baez was born and raised in Sabana Grande, Puerto Rico.
-When she was 17 years old, she moved from Puerto Rico to Los Angeles by herself.
-For Joaan it was a surreal and exciting time.
-She recalls, "I cried all the time that first year...wanting to go home.
-But at the same time, I just couldn't do it.
-I had to prove to myself that I was capable of succeeding on my own and outside of the bubble I had lived in my whole life."
-Being alone through this journey gave her an opportunity to gain invaluable experience about the world, people, food, foreign customs, and traditions.
+She moved by herself from Puerto Rico to Los Angeles at the age of 17, remembering it as a surreal and exciting time.
+"I cried that first year, wanting to go home but I had to prove to myself that I was capable of succeeding."

-Joann, inspired by Justice Sonia Sotomayor, has faced many obstacles to pursue her dreams of becoming a lawyer.
-Justice Sotomayor's Puerto Rican background and her accomplishments against so many obstacles pushed Joann to keep moving forward with her dreams of becoming a lawyer.
-She recalls, "I knew I wanted to be a lawyer since I was little but it wasn't until I represented CSULA at the Model United Nations that I knew what I wanted to be.
+"I knew I wanted to be a lawyer since I was little but it wasn't until I represented Cal State Los Angeles at the Model United Nations that I decided that was what I wanted to be.
 We were in the General Assembly and the Canadian Ambassador to the UN spoke to us about the importance of the UN and how he got there.
 It was very inspiring."

 Horta-Baez moved to Sacramento, her husband’s hometown, after graduating from Cal State Los Angeles, and enrolled in McGeorge’s International Law Program as an evening student.
 "The best thing about coming to McGeorge was the experience of achieving a dream that I was hesitant to go for."